A Practical Woman: The Purpose-Filled (and Adventurous) Life of Nina Eleanor (Gemmell) Vleck

 “The Truth Needs to Be Illustrated”: Gospel Posters in China

-In the early 1920s, the first commercial four-color offset lithograph machines came to China.
+In the early 1920s, the first commercial four-color offset lithograph machines arrived in China.
 While Chinese Christian posters, tracts, and books had circulated from various presses for a century, these machines allowed for quick, inexpensive, and large-scale print production.
 Christian mission organizations like the Religious Tract Society and Christian Witness Press quickly capitalized on the new technology.
 In 1929 alone, the Religious Tract Society printed 150,000 posters in China.
 Joining and in some ways anticipating China’s vibrant political and commercial print culture, these colorful posters became a prevalent tool for Christian evangelization in China through the 1930s and 1940s.

 Chinese Christians, possibly an itinerate preaching band, with evangelism posters, ca. 1930-1940.
 Collection 215, Lantern Slide Box 11.